tinijs/tinijs/apps/tinijs.dev/content/ui-posts/202 - base/index.md

 }
 +++

-Bases is used to set the base styles for native elements like headings, text, link, ...
-You can think of them as CSS reset.
+Bases is used to set the base styles for native elements like **headings**, **text**, **link**, ...
+You can think of them as CSS reset, they help to enforce a consistent look across the application.

+Bases are defined in `ui/styles/[family]/bases/some-name.ts` file.
+Base styles can be provided in one or more files, upon building the UI package, all base files styles will be merged together.

+After `setupUI()`, base styles will be applied globally in the light DOM, and will also be available automatically in the shadow DOM for any component which extends `TiniElement` or `TiniComponent`.

+Below is the preview of the base styles of the current activated theme.
+You may want to switch to another theme of a some other family to see the differences using the **Skin Editor** panel.

 ## h1